calimero-network/calimero-sdk-js/docs/mergeable-js.md

   breaking older runtimes?
 (Proposal: store `doc.metadata.merge.version = 1`.)
 - Do we need ergonomics for marking scalar fields as intentionally last-write-wins, or is the default sufficient?
 - Do we need a migration tool for existing snapshots?
-Currently out of scope; contracts can add the decorator and redeploy with a fresh state.
+Currently out of scope; services can add the decorator and redeploy with a fresh state.

 ## Limitations & Future Work (Experimental Status)